omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service.md

 ## omnistrate-ctl service

-Manage Services for your account
+Manage services for your account

 ### Synopsis